kinjames/jkmfarms/README.md

 - **contact page:** Contact information and a form for inquiries.
 - **gallery.html:** Photo and video gallery showcasing our farm.
 - **testimonials page:** Customer testimonials and feedback.
-- **faqs.html:** Frequently asked questions about our farm and products.
+- **faqs page:** Frequently asked questions about our farm and products.
 - **events page:** Information about upcoming farm events or workshops.

 ## Customization